SSWConsulting/SSW.Rules.Content/rules/tasks-when-you-check-in-code-and-associate-it-to-a-task/rule.md

 ---
+seoDescription: "In Scrum, associate code changes with tasks rather than PBIs to track work done during a Sprint and provide full traceability."
 type: rule
 archivedreason:
 title: Tasks - Do you know when to check in code and associate it to a task?